 If you are three years into a 5-year fixed mortgage and want to continue with the same rate, you might be successful in taking it along with you.

 Why would you want a portable mortgage?

-To save money and keep your current interest rate which may be lower than that of the current rate.
-Pretty simple concept…it’s all about the money especially with a home purchase a huge investment for anyone.
+To save money and keep your current interest rate, which may be lower than the current rate.
+It’s a pretty simple concept…it’s all about the money, especially with a home purchase, a considerable investment for anyone.

 Are you eligible to port a mortgage?

 If you’re unsure if your mortgage is portable, the best thing to do is make an appointment with your lender and review your mortgage documents.

 While you are there, you can also talk about whether it’s the best option for you, given current interest rates.